roryl/zsx/README.md

 ZSX will minimize disruptive page jumps from removed content.

-Typically in an application, when elements are removed from the DOM, the page may abruptly jump upward if the combined height of the remaining content and the viewport is less than the current scroll position.
+When elements are removed from the DOM, the page may abruptly jump upward if the combined height of the remaining content and the viewport is less than the current scroll position.

-ZSX actively monitors the content height of elements that are being swapped out and dynamically inserts just enough space at the end of the document.
+ZSX manages the content height of elements that are being swapped to ensure that the page does not jump.

 ***This feature is automatic and does not require any zx-attributes***